 The Wake Forest Woman's Club is a community service organization of volunteers.
 We work to enhance our community of Wake Forest, N.C., by participating in projects that highlight the arts, conservation, education, home life, international outreach and public issues.
 Together, we make more joy!

 Club honors origins

 We are guided by the clubwomen who went before us.
 Our club logo, at left, is one example: On Dec.
 1, 2011, our members voted to adopt a club logo that is based on the cover of the 1961 Scrapbook, a volume that was completed at the end of the club's first year.
-On Dec.
-1, 1961, the club had received its certification as a member organization of the General Federation of Women’s Clubs.
+(We have since built seasonal versions of the logo, to express the work we do in the community year-round, in every season.)
+On the same day 50 years earlier, the club had received its certification as a member organization of the General Federation of Women’s Clubs.
 The club is in District VI of the GFWC of North Carolina.

 As you read more about the Wake Forest Woman's Club, we hope you will consider joining us!
 Membership is open to any woman who lives in Wake Forest, N.C. (northeast of Raleigh), or the surrounding vicinity.
 The club holds a general meeting once a month; between meetings, we are busy with service projects.
 Dues are $45 each year.
 We embark on a new club year each September - always with exciting expectations.